“I Just Want to Be Done Already” By Estil Wallace Recovery is a lifelong effort and accepting that fact can

 - Having had a spiritual awakening as a result of these steps, we tried this message to alcoholics or addicts and to practice these principles in all our affairs.

-Although the 12-Steps refer to God, Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are spiritual, not religious, programs.
-The language emphasizes “God as we understood Him,” meaning that you can interpret God in any way you want.
+Although the 12-Steps refer to God, Alcoholics Anonymous (AA) and Cocaine Anonymous (CA) are spiritual, not religious, programs.
+The language emphasizes “God as we understood Him,” meaning that you can interpret the word God in any way you want.
 You can also refer to God as a Higher Power if that language makes you more comfortable.
 Typically, the only requirement for a Higher Power is that it be greater than yourself and loving.

 What Is Therapy?